wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-choose-me-content.md

 Other benefits to consider for VMs include:

-**Pay-as-you-go** -- Azure charges an hourly price based on the VMâs size and operating system.
+**Pay-as-you-go** -- Azure charges an hourly price based on the <!-- deleted by customization VMâs --><!-- keep by customization: begin --> VM's <!-- keep by customization: end --> size and operating system.
 For partial hours, Azure charges only for the minutes of use.
 Storage is priced and charged separately.
 For details, see [Virtual Machines Pricing](/home/features/virtual-machines/#price).

 **Resiliency** -- Azure monitors the physical hardware that hosts each running VM.
 If a physical server running a VM fails, Azure notices this, moves the VM to new hardware and restarts the VM.
 This process is sometimes called service healing.
 Azure also protects a virtual machine's data, by keeping redundant copies of the VHDs in blob storage.